onefinedruid/star-sim/README.md

 - [Marines] - "Gen. M. Axxelos" - buy and collect the most firepower and military.
 - [Scientists] - "Dr. Lora Basoul" - collect rare forms of life, study materials to advance society.
 - [Theologians] - "Rev. R. Abbegurion" - collect sacred objects, grow your church, and form a deep connection with teh universe.
 - [Diplomats] - "Pres.
-W. Harcourt" - collect allies, treaties and contracts to make a galactic government.
+W. Halcourt" - collect allies, treaties and contracts to make a galactic government.